Vermilion Lakes • 6 Reasons To Visit!

 With close proximity to town and no light pollution, they’re a great spot for stargazing.
 If you’re particularly fortunate you can even catch the Northern Lights in Banff between the months of September-April.

 Winter months are best as the days are shorter and the sky is darker.
-The lakes do freeze over in the winter and it is common to find methane bubbles stuck in the ice.
+Also, the lakes freeze over in the winter, and it is common to find methane bubbles stuck in the ice.

 FAQ About Vermilion Lakes

-Do You Need a Parks Pass to Visit Vermilion Lakes?
+Do You Need a Parks Pass to Visit?

 Vermilion Lakes are located in Banff National Park, so a Parks Canada pass is needed to visit the lakes.
 Park passes cost $11.00 per day per person.
 Or you can buy them from Parks Canada in advance online.
 If you’re staying in Banff for over a few days, I highly recommend a Discovery Pass.
 A Parks Canada Discovery Pass, which gets you entrance to all Parks Canada destinations for the year, is only $151.25 for a family.